-Prorated as of the date the withdrawal is received in the Office of Records.
+Charges for meals are prorated as of the date the withdrawal form is received in the Office of Records.

 Miscellaneous Financial Policies

 Students are responsible for handling all financial matters related to their attendance at the university.
-FERPA, the federal “Privacy Act,” prohibits sending billing and financial aid information to parents or guardians of students 18 years of age or older without written permission of the student.
+FERPA, the federal “Privacy Act,” prohibits sending billing and financial aid information to parents or guardians of students 18 years of age or older without “Friends and Family” permissions authorized in Workday.

 Students are charged for the full semester for all courses or private lessons for which they are registered, unless a “Change of Schedule” form is secured from the Office of Records, completed with proper signatures, and filed with the Office of Records.
 Any refunds or adjustments of student accounts arising from changes in class schedules are made as of the date on which the change of schedule form is filed at the Office of Records.
 Changes in arrangements for meals are made when requests or arrangements are completed at the Student Financial Services Office (this is true regardless of the date on which the student may have ceased attending classes or taking private lessons, or may have changed plans for meals).